MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### Anti-virus incompatibilities

-Because of how TTD hooks into process, there can be  incompatibilities that arise.
+You may encounter incompatibilities because of how TTD hooks into process to record them. .
 Typically issues arise with anti-virus or other system software that is attempting to track and shadow system memory calls.

-If you run into issues of TBD??? type or see TBD??? message, try temporarily unloading any anti-virus software to determine if that is the cause.
+If you run into issues of TBD??? type or see TBD??? message, try temporarily disabling any anti-virus software.

 Other utilities that attempt to block memory access, can also be problematic, for example, the Microsoft Enhanced Mitigation Experience Toolkit.
 For more information about EMET, see [The Enhanced Mitigation Experience Toolkit](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit).